COMMUNITY SERVICE

 Activities:

 We sent 25 scarves made of fleece to our Resource Center here in Rehoboth two weeks ago.
+Sussex County Women's Shelter picked up 24 quilts that we made--12 for children and 12 for mothers.

 Terry Cassanelli